HIV West Yellowhead offers a wide range of free safer sex and harm reduction supplies.

 Care and Support

-- One-on-one support to people living with HIV, Hepatitis C, or an STI
+- One-on-one support to people living with and affected by HIV, Hepatitis C, or an STI

 - Referral to Northern HIV clinic, Hepatitis C clinic , physicians, dentists, therapeutic counseling, drug treatment, detox, mental health services, housing services, emergency needs, food banks and income support.